Global classification of generic multi-vector fields of top degree: Abstract

 \section{Abstract}

-For any compact oriented manifold $M$, we show that that the top degree multi-vector fields transverse to the zero section of $\wedge^{\text{top}}TM$ are classified, up to orientation preserving diffeomorphism, in terms of the topology of the arrangement of its zero locus and a finite number of numerical invariants.
+For any closed oriented manifold $M$, the top degree multi-vector fields transverse to the zero section of $\wedge^{\mbox{ top}}TM$ are classified, up to orientation preserving diffeomorphism, in terms of the topology of the arrangement of its zero locus and a finite number of numerical invariants.
 The group governing the infinitesimal deformations of such multi-vector fields is computed, and an explicit set of generators exhibited.
-For the spheres $S^n$, a correspondence between certain isotopy classes of multi-vector fields and classes of weighted signed trees is established.
+For the sphere $S^n$, a correspondence between certain isotopy classes of multi-vector fields and classes of weighted signed trees is established.